What does a typical day look like (before and after covid)?

 LessonSpeak provides resources that make it easy to prepare for a lesson while providing a quality experience for the student.
 There are over 50 interesting topics to choose from that cater to English learners above an intermediate speaking level.
 Find free training and resources at LessonSpeak™.

 Your client will have a good experience and go on to tell their friends and family.
-If you positively influence someone with influence (influencer), then your word of mouth pipeline is likely to grow relative to their amount of influence.
+If you positively influence someone, then your word of mouth pipeline is likely to grow as they tell their network about your services.

 This is your ideal client; treat all your clients like you’d treat this one.

-Apart from word of mouth, tutor marketplaces are my second biggest pipeline.
+Tutor marketplaces are a good option for beginners.
 Examples include Preply, iTalki, etc. I personally don’t like these because they introduce too much unpredictability in your schedule due to their bogus cancellation policies.
+The main downside though is that you are mostly competing on price and so if you don’t lower your rates, you won’t get clients.

+However, it is still a good option for beginners if you need experience.
 The ideal route here is to get good reviews.
-I personally stick with one because it has a better scheduling tool (Preply.com).
+I personally stick with Preply because it has a better scheduling tool.

-Once you establish a baseline, your rates will become more directly correlated with one of your client pipelines.
-A nice feature is that all you have to do is lower your rates and your client pipeline will be immediately impacted but the rates are significantly lower than your personal website.
-It’s best suited for quickly filling up your schedule with less profitable clients.
+Once you establish a baseline, your rates can slowly increase.
+A nice feature is that all you have to do is lower your rates and your client pipeline will immediately grow.
+It’s best suited for quickly filling up your schedule with many less profitable clients.
 These clients have a very low chance of referring your services to others so they are less likely to provide the priceless word of mouth clients.
-They are more replaceable.
+Just make sure you get good reviews.

 LessonSpeak provides resources that make it easy to prepare for a lesson while providing a quality experience for the student.
 There are over 50 interesting topics to choose from that cater to English learners above an intermediate speaking level.
 Find free training and resources at LessonSpeak.com.